-Backlog Grooming: What Is It & How It Is Done
+Backlog Grooming: What Is It & How To Do It Properly

 If you are looking to understand the concept, value, and best practices of backlog grooming, then you have come to the right place.

 Modern-day agile project management centers around continuous improvement and agility.
 To sustain both throughout a project lifecycle, an agile team must meet requirements, respond to changes with flexibility, and plan consistently.
 But since teams work on short development cycles and multiple iterations, it’s impossible to accomplish all tasks in a single sprint.

 This is yet to include new requirements that come up during product testing or user stories.
 Teams that resort to adding last-minute work to an ongoing sprint end up with scope creep, which isn’t an ideal situation.
 In other words, not all tasks should be completed in the immediate sprints.
 Some should be kept in view until circumstances are favorable.

 Here’s when a backlog and the grooming of it becomes critical.

 What Is a Backlog?